WOZ value and valuation

 You want to use an agency to object.
 Is that allowed?

-Want to file an objection in a different way?
+Would you like to submit your objection in a different way?
 Then use the platform zelfwozbezwaarmaken.nl.
-The municipality is affiliated with this because filing an objection through this agency is hardly costly.
-But the best and easiest way to object is through the online objection form through Mijn Opsterland or through a form you can pick up at the desk of the town hall.
-We are happy to help you with it and take your objection seriously!
+The municipality is affiliated with this platform because submitting an objection via this agency incurs minimal costs.
+The best and easiest way to submit an objection is via the online objection form on Mijn Opsterland or via a form that you can pick up at the town hall reception desk.
+You can also submit your objection in writing by post.
+We are happy to help you and take your objection seriously!

 I objected last year and now my WOZ value for this year has gone up again

-Frequently asked questions about the 2025 WOZ assessment
+Frequently asked questions about the WOZ decision 2026

 How was the value on the decision arrived at?

-To determine the WOZ value of your property, the municipality looks at the value on January 1, 2024.
-This is the value reference date.
-The condition date is the same as the value reference date, except if your real estate has changed during 2024 due to, for example, remodeling, construction or demolition.
-Then the municipality will look at the situation of the property on January 1, 2025.
-This is then the condition date.
-The municipality calculates this new value back to the price level of January 1, 2024.
+To determine the WOZ value of your immovable property, the municipality looks at the value on January 1, 2025.
+This is the valuation date.
+The status date is the same as the valuation date, unless your property has changed during 2025 due to, for example, renovation, extension, or demolition.
+In that case, the WOZ value is determined based on the condition of the house or building at the start of the tax year.
+This condition is valued according to the value level on the valuation date.

-We compare your home with similar homes sold in 2023 and in the first months of 2024.
+We compare your home with similar homes that were sold in 2024 and in the first months of 2025.
 This is called the comparison method.
-Your home may well differ from the homes we compare it to.
-For example, in location, size, structural condition, quality or maintenance condition.
+Your home may differ from the homes we compare it with.
+For example, in terms of location, size, structural condition, quality, or state of maintenance.
 We take these differences into account.

 What is the value date?

-The municipality sets the WOZ value based on the sales level on January 1 of the previous year.
-This is the value reference date.
-Thus, the value reference date for tax year 2025 is January 1, 2024.
+The municipality determines the WOZ value based on the sales level on January 1 of the previous year.
+This is the valuation date.
+The valuation date for the 2026 tax year is therefore January 1, 2025.

 What is a state date?

-Between the valuation date and the tax year is one year.
-It is possible that during this period changes have been made to a house or property, such as construction, renovation, change of use or demolition.
-In that case, the WOZ value is determined based on the condition of the house or building at the beginning of the tax year.
-The value assessment date is then the state date of January 1, 2025.
+There is a one-year period between the valuation date and the tax year.
+During this period, changes may have been made to a home or building, such as renovation or conversion, change of use, or demolition.
+In that case, the WOZ value is determined based on the condition of the home or building at the start of the tax year.
+The changed condition is valued according to the applicable valuation date.
+For the 2026 tax year, this is January 1, 2025.

 How does the municipality determine usable area?